asbass/cicd/README.md

 ![Jenkins](https://img.shields.io/badge/Jenkins-CI%2FCD-D24939)
 ![Trivy](https://img.shields.io/badge/Trivy-Security-1904DA)

-## Overview

-This project demonstrates a complete cloud-native DevOps workflow on AWS.

-The infrastructure is provisioned using Terraform, applications are containerized with Docker, CI/CD is automated through Jenkins, container images are stored in Amazon ECR, and workloads are deployed to Amazon EKS.
-The deployment pipeline also integrates Trivy for container image vulnerability scanning and performs Kubernetes rollout verification before completing deployment.

 ---

+# Overview

+This project demonstrates an end-to-end cloud-native DevOps workflow on AWS.
+The infrastructure is provisioned using Terraform, container images are built with Docker, security scanning is performed using Trivy, and the application is deployed to Amazon EKS through a Jenkins CI/CD pipeline.

+The project follows Infrastructure as Code (IaC) principles and automates the complete deployment lifecycle, from code commit to Kubernetes deployment.

+---

 # Project Architecture

-> 📷 **TODO:** Add AWS Architecture Diagram here.
+> 📷 **TODO**

-Example:
+>
+> Draw the architecture using **draw.io** or **diagrams.net**.

+Example

 ```
 Developer